 It's really important to know what UVA protection your getting from your sunscreen.
 As one nanny, named Carly Jayne, wrote on Facebook:

-“When buying suncream PLEASE make sure you check the UVA star guide!
-One of the good “brands” deemed very high protection has 3 stars and £7 a bottle, but Asda’s own brand at £3 has 5 stars.
+"When buying suncream PLEASE make sure you check the UVA star guide!
+One of the 'good' brands, deemed very high protection, has 3 stars and £7 a bottle, but I've seen a supermarket own brand at £3 that has 5 stars.

-“My main point for this post is: people assume factor 50 “very high protection” is enough, when in reality these high protection creams should be higher in UVA/UVB protection.
-Three stars isn’t sufficient enough!”
+"My main point for this post is: people assume factor 50 "very high protection" is enough, when in reality these high protection creams should be higher in UVA/UVB protection.
+Three stars isn't sufficient!”